Input elements hold references to their labels

 </script>

-And that's it!
+And that's the trivia for today!
 Maybe you're writing an accessibility linter right now – then labels

 can be helpful. :)